British Columbia (B.C.) is a natural place to start a business or expand existing operations.

 B.C.’s strategic location on North America’s west coast provides quick access to the U.S. market and the shortest shipping distance to Asia.
 B.C. is home to the Port of Vancouver, Canada’s largest port and the Port of Prince Rupert, North America’s closest port to Asia by up to three days sailing.

 The province’s ports, airports, rail lines, and roads ensure connectivity to major markets.
 Vancouver’s YVR airport offers non-stop service to North America, Europe, and Asia.
-B.C. has the highest rate of broadband connectivity in Canada.
+B.C. has some of the highest rate of broadband and overall internet connectivity in Canada, with 95% of households on high-speed and 98% with 5G coverage.

-B.C. has a creative and collaborative tech culture, with over 11,000 tech companies, including Microsoft and Electronic Arts.
+B.C. has a creative and collaborative tech culture, with over 12,000 tech companies, including Microsoft and Electronic Arts.
 The province benefits from high technology sector growth rates and is a leader in virtual and augmented reality.
+Starting in 2025, Web Summit Vancouver replaces Collision in Toronto, uniting the innovators shaping the tech industry and reinforcing B.C.’s leadership in global tech and entertainment.

 B.C. is home to the Quantum Algorithms Institute and numerous cleantech companies.
-More unicorn companies (valuations over $1 billion) have emerged from B.C. recently than anywhere else in Canada.
+Unicorn companies (valuations over $1 billion) like AbCellera, Clio, Dapper Labs, Trulioo, GeoComply and Visier were built right here in British Columbia.

 As global demand for minerals and metals needed for transitioning to a low-carbon future increases, B.C. is at the forefront.
 B.C.’s clean and reliable hydroelectric power, offered at some of the lowest rates in North America helps companies save on costs and reduce environmental impact.